Graduate Programs & Services at the University of Wisconsin–Madison

-The University of Wisconsin–Madison employs over 2,000 teaching assistants (TAs) across a wide variety of disciplines.
-The contributions of TAs in the classroom, lab, studio, and field are essential to the university’s education mission.
+The University of Wisconsin–Madison provides over 2,000 teaching assistant (TA) opportunities to graduate students across a wide variety of disciplines.
+The contributions of TAs in the classroom, lab, studio, and field are essential to the university’s educational mission.

 In order to recognize excellence on the part of TAs across campus, each year the Graduate School, with administrative and financial assistance from the College of Letters & Science and the Morgridge Center, sponsors awards for exceptional teaching by graduate students.
 These awards are open to all UW–Madison master’s and doctoral students appointed as TAs.

-The campus-wide TA Awards recognize student excellence in five categories:
+The campus-wide TA Awards recognize student excellence in four categories:

-The Capstone PhD Teaching Award recognizes TAs who have performed as outstanding teachers throughout their UW–Madison tenure.
+The Capstone Teaching Award recognizes TAs with an outstanding teaching record over the course of their UW–Madison tenure.
 This category honors TAs who are dissertators at the end of their graduate program and planning to defend their dissertations by the end of the academic year.